Trained baboon rangers manage 11 of the 16 troops on the Cape Peninsula.

 Since 1998, baboon rangers (originally known as baboon monitors) have been employed to prevent baboons from entering urban areas in the southern Cape Peninsula.

 In the early days, the baboon monitors were trained to use specific techniques such as aggressive gestures and loud noises to chase baboons - that entered a urban area - back into the Table Mountain National Park.
 The main technique of noise aversion was the crack of a whip.

 Rangers followed a stringent code of conduct while attending to their duties and would monitor the health of the troop and report injured or ill animals.

-The baboon rangers operate in three regions:
+The baboon rangers operate in two regions:

 - Northern region (Tokai Troop, Zwaanswyk Troop, Mountain Troop and two Constantia Troops - CT1 and CT2)

 - Southern region (Smitswinkel, Waterfall, Da Gama, Groot Olifantsbos Troop and Slangkop Troops)